LLNL/Caliper/doc/sphinx/CaliperBasics.rst

 The annotation placement inside or outside of threads also affects performance
 measurements: in event-based measurement configurations (e.g., `runtime-report`), measurements are taken when entering and exiting annotated regions.
-Therefore, in the example above, the reported metrics (such as time per region) are only for the master thread.
+Therefore, in the example above, the reported performance metrics (such as time per region) are only for the master thread.
 However, sampling-based configurations can take measurements on all threads, regardless of region markers.
-In that case, the ``process`` visibility scope allows us to associate these measurements with the "parallel" and "main" regions on any thread.
+The ``process`` visibility scope then allows us to associate these measurements with the "parallel" and "main" regions on any thread.

-In contrast, in the example below, we enter and exit the "parallel" region on every thread, and the metrics reported by `runtime-report` therefore cover all threads.
+In contrast, in the example below, we enter and exit the "parallel" region on every thread, and metrics reported by `runtime-report` therefore cover all threads.
 However, the "main" region is only visible on the master thread.

 .. code-block:: c++